 For the Toffee Sauce:

 - Finally chop dates and place in a bowl.
-Pour 3/4 cup boiling hot water over the top and leave to soak for 30-40 minutes.
+Pour boiling hot water over the top and leave to soak for 30-40 minutes.

-- Add in vanilla and smash mixture with a fork
+- Once the dates have softened, add in vanilla and smash mixture with a fork

 - Preheat oven to 350º.
 Spray Muffin Tins with cooking spray or butter and flour them to prevent sticking.